infinyon/fluvio/rfc/produce-message-size.md

-# Enhancing Fluvio to Message Sizes
+# Enhancing Fluvio Message Sizes

 This RFC proposes modifications to Fluvio's handling of message sizes.

+## Introduction

+`batch_size` producer config must not reject large records, just send them directly.

+Create a new `max_request_size` producer config that must reject large messages.
+I am using `max_request_size` because Kafka uses `max.request.size` but we can change it to other config name.

+Compression sizes should not be used for these producer configs.

 ## Proposed Enhancements